-Classes at American University will shift completely online for the remainder of the semester, due to growing concerns around the novel coronavirus pandemic, abruptly leaving some students without the room and board resources they rely on throughout the school year.
+Classes at American University will shift completely online for the remainder of the semester, due to growing concerns around the novel coronavirus pandemic, abruptly leaving some students without the resources that they rely on throughout the school year.

-On Tuesday, March 10, the president of American University, Sylvia Burwell, emailed the AU community to announce in-person classes were to be suspended until at least April 3 and that virtual classes will occur in the meantime.
-Two days later on March 12, the president sent out another update writing that online classes will continue through the rest of the 2020 spring semester.
+On Tuesday, March 10, the president of American University, Sylvia Burwell, emailed the AU community to announce that in-person classes were to be suspended until at least April 3 and that virtual classes would occur in the meantime.
+Two days later on March 12, the president sent out another email update, writing that online classes will continue through the rest of the 2020 spring semester.

-Students currently using the residence halls are to return to their permanent home addresses by Monday, March 3, at the latest and all AU study abroad programs have been cancelled following President Donald Trump’s 30-day travel ban to Europe.
+The emails detailed that students who currently use the residence halls are to return to their permanent home addresses by Monday, March 3, at the latest.
+All AU study abroad programs have been canceled following President Donald Trump’s 30-day travel ban to Europe.
 Virtual classes will not begin until March 18 to allow professors to adjust classes appropriately.
-Beginning on March 16, the majority of on-campus operations will shift to telework including services such as counseling and academic support.
-All university sponsored events and domestic travel is now suspended until at least May 5.
+Beginning on March 16, the majority of on-campus operations will shift to telework, including services such as counseling and academic support.
+All university-sponsored events and domestic travel are now suspended until at least May 5.

 “We understand these are significant disruptions.
 However, today’s actions will support the safety of our students, faculty, and staff, and also the broader public” Burwell wrote in her March 12 email announcement.
 “Limiting in-person interactions, travel, and events will help reduce the possibility of transmission and spread of COVID-19 both to and from our community.”